Railway accidents in Victoria: Wallan, 2020

 On 20 February 2020, two people, confirmed to be the train driver and a safe working person were killed near Wallan after a Melbourne-bound XPT derailed at approximately 7:45pm.
 Numerous other injuries occurred and one person was airlifted to Melbourne.

+Altona, 2025

+On 30 November 2025, a man on a bicycle was struck by Comeng set 471M at approximately 11:17 am.
+Emergency services soon arrived and later pronounced the man dead at the scene.

 Accidents with injuries only

 Geelong West, 1873

 Just after a goods train travelling from Geelong to Ballarat had passed under the Telegraph Bridge on 20 August 1873, the boiler of the locomotive burst.
 The locomotive and tender were overturned, and the first half-dozen goods wagons were more or less destroyed.
 The driver and fireman were thrown clear of the engine, suffering only minor injuries.
 The explosion was caused by the faulty manufacture of a section of the outer casing of the fire box.
 The locomotive was No. 23, and had been built in 1861 by Slaughter and Gruning & Co. of Bristol, England.

 Windsor, 1882

 On 18 March 1882, a train which had terminated at Windsor station was run into at a fairly low speed by an express train heading for Brighton Beach station.
 The locomotive of the terminating train had already detached from its carriages, which were pushed 100 metres down the track in the collision.
 20 passengers in the express train were injured, and two in the terminating train.